senacor/InnoLabFacebookMessengerCodeCamp/Code_Camp/01_build_hello_world_chatbot/README.md

 ## 5. Add Webhook and Messenger API to Facebook Page

-Now, we need to link the app to AWS and to the page.
+Now, we need to link the app to AWS and to the Facebook Page.
 Therefore, we add a Webhook where incoming messages are forwarded to.

 Add [Facebook Developers](developers.facebook.com) to `"Produkte" --> Webhooks --> "Einrichten"`